App version: 0.1.0

 6. Credit Cards

-Using a credit card is an easy and convenient way to purchase furniture.
-But credit cards have high interest rates.
-Also, depending on how much furniture you’re buying, you may not have a high enough credit limit.Some rewards cards let you earn points, miles, or cash back.
-Others offer a promotional 0% APR for a period of time.
-But if you can’t pay off the furniture before the promotion ends, you will have to start paying interest, and you might even be charged back interest.
-Recommended: Tips for Building a Nursery on a Budget
+Using a credit card is an easy and convenient way to purchase furniture, but credit cards typically come with high interest rates.
+Also, depending on how much furniture you’re buying, you may not have a high enough credit limit.Some rewards cards let you earn points, miles, or cash back; others offer a promotional 0% APR for a period of time.
+If you can’t pay off the furniture before the promotion ends, however, you will have to start paying interest, and you might even be charged back interest.

 7. Personal Loans

 With a personal loan, you get a lump sum of money that you pay back over time with interest.
 Personal loans often have fixed interest, and personal loan average interest rates are typically lower than that of other options.
 The higher your credit score, the lower the interest rate and better the loan terms you may be able to get.Personal loans are flexible, so the money you borrow can be used for just about anything.
-For instance, you can get personal loans for home improvement.Your personal loan payment time, or length of the loan, can help determine how much you’ll pay each month.
+For instance, you can get personal loans for home improvement, which can include the cost of furniture.Your personal loan term, or length of the loan, can help determine how much you’ll pay each month.
 By increasing the term length, your monthly payments will be less, but you’ll pay more in interest over time.
 A shorter loan term usually means a higher monthly payment, but you’ll save money on interest.
-Recommended: Personal loan hacks

 Furniture Financing Requirements